uos/minot/docs/docs/installation.md

 The installation script will:

 - Automatically detect your operating system and architecture
+- Resolve to the newest compatible and stable version
 - Download prebuilt binaries from GitHub releases if available
 - Fall back to building from source with `cargo install` if needed
 - Install binaries to `~/.local/bin` (customizable with `--dir`)